KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Related Work

 \section{Related Work}

-In this section, we briefly review the deep learning works proposed for medical image segmentation.
+In this section, we briefly review the deep learning works proposed for medical image segmentation with a focus on capturing fine details.
 We mainly focus on methods that deal with datasets which we conduct our experiments on.